AnteJR/Vote_Now/README.md

 # Vote now!
 This is a game created in the context of a university programming class called "2D Video Games", supervised by Isaac Pante at the University of Lausanne.
 In this course, we learned to use Kaboom.JS, which I am using for this project.

-I own all of the visual and audio assets except for the font.

 Vote Now! is a minimal strategy game.
 The premise of the game is that you play as a political party aiming to pass or stop a bill from being inacted in Switzerland by propagandizing to influence voters' opinions.
 The game plays kind of like Reigns, as in you have a choice of 2 actions at a time that you can pick from.
 The game will work using 3 main variables.

 * Money.
 This determines if you can buy campaign materials.
 It can be earned by asking for donations from voters or sponsors.